 1. GSFA shall conduct Compliance Reviews of Eligible Postsecondary Institutions participating in the TEG Program in order to assess institutional administration of the program and compliance with the program's regulations.
-Such Compliance Reviews shall be conducted no less frequently than once every three years in accordance with GSFA's Compliance Review Process and Procedures document, which is available on gsfc.org under Information for School Compliance.
+Such Compliance Reviews shall be conducted no less frequently than once every three years in accordance with GSFA's Compliance Review Process and Procedures document, which is available at gsfc.georgia.gov, under Information for School Compliance.